7 Silent Signs of High-Functioning Anxiety

 People who have anxiety disorders often feel a constant pressure to perform at top-notch standards across all areas of life.
 But after a while, this can wear on you.
 Generally, a person who we might classify as having high-functioning anxiety is ambitious, perfectionistic, and set in their way of doing things,” says Khazan.
 Interestingly, she explains that anxiety is often about feeling unsafe.
 “These structured rituals and certain ways of doing things provide people with high-functioning anxiety with a sense of safety,” Khazan says.
 “They may become quite upset if they are knocked out of their routine because the lack of familiar structure feels overwhelmingly unsafe.”

-These are the things only people with anxiety understand.
+Here are 14 things only people with anxiety understand.

 Your anxiety is interfering with your daily life